ConradIrwin/pry-rescue/README.md

 stuck.
 Examples include infinite loops, slow network calls, or tests that take a suprisingly long time to run.

-In this case it's useful to be able to open a pry console when you notice that your program is not going anywhere.
+In this case it's useful to be able to open a Pry console when you notice that your program is not going anywhere.
 To do this, send your process a `SIGQUIT` using `<ctrl+\>`.

 ```ruby